Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 ## Democratic Systems

-Democratic Mediums is a directory of patterns<br/> for decision, deliberation, and noise.
+Democratic Mediums is a directory of patterns<br /> for decision, deliberation, and noise.

 <pba-flex center>